seagle0128/grip-mode/README.md

 ;; Preview hostname
 ;; Only available for `grip'.
 (setq grip-preview-host "localhost")

-;; When nil, update the preview after file saves only, instead of also ;; after every text change
-(setq grip-update-after-change nil)

 ;; Sleep seconds to ensure the server starts
 (setq grip-sleep-time 2)